codediodeio/gimmie-sticker/README.md

 1. `git clone` your-fork
 1. `npm install && git checkout -b mysticker`
 1. `npm run address` to enter your address.
+1. Copy the encrypted address to a new file in /stickers/<your-github-username>.txt
 1. `git add . && git commit -m <your-message>`
 1. `git push origin mysticker`
 1. Open new pull request on Github